dylan-j-young/dylan-j-young.github.io/_pages/nyc-community-clustering.md

         alt="Clusters in Forest Hills and Rego Park (high count).
 This figure has two panels, the left a map titled Cluster Geographies, and the right a plot titled Feature Scatter Plot."
     />
     <figcaption>
         Comparing two demographic clusters in Forest Hills and Rego Park.
-In this area, the fraction of married households shows a strong negative correlation with the fraction of 20+ unit apartment buildings, and this defines the boundary between clusters 54 (orange) and 31 (blue).
+In this area, the fraction of married households is strongly negatively correlated with the fraction of 20+ unit apartment building.
     </figcaption>
 </figure>